mono/monodevelop/extras/MonoDevelop.MeeGo/README.txt

 2) Enable SSH Server
     a) (Re)start the SSH daemon:
         /etc/init.d/sshd restart
-    b) Set Avahi to run at startup: insserv sshd
+    b) Set SSH to run at startup:
+        insserv sshd
     c) Check that you can ssh into the target from the dev machine, e.g. ssh monomo.local